-- Experimental keyword http://header, <a - NSS is no longer required.
+- Experimental keyword http2.header is removed. http.header, http.request_header, and http.response_header are to be used. - NSS is no longer required.
 File hashing and JA3 can now be used without the NSS compile time dependency. - If installing Suricata without the bundled Suricata-Update, the default-rule-path has been changed from /etc/suricata/rules to /var/lib/suricata/rules to be consistent with Suricata when installed with Suricata-Update. - FTP has been updated with a maximum command request and response line length of 4096 bytes.
-To change the default see FTP. - SWF decompression in http has been disabled by default.
+To change the default see FTP.

+- SWF decompression in http has been disabled by default.
 To change the default see Configure HTTP (libhtp).
 Users with configurations from previous releases may want to modify their config to match the new default.
-See https://redmine.openinfosecfoundation.org/issues/5632 for more information.
+See https://redmine.openinfosecfoundation.org/issues/5632 for more information. - The new option livedev is enabled by default with use-for-tracking being set to true.
+This should be disabled if multiple live devices are used to capture traffic from the same network.